 Most photovoltaic systems feed the generated power into the public grid.
-This is called grid operation.
-By connecting the solar installation to a large grid (e.g. the public power grid), you can make sure that there are always enough consumers using the solar energy directly.
-There is no need for intermediate storage.
-Power supply is guaranteed at all times and normal alternating current appliances can be used.
+This is called grid operation of grid-connected systems.
+Connecting the solar installation to a large grid guarantees that there are always enough consumers available for using the solar energy directly and eliminates the need for local intermediate storage.
+Power supply is ensured at all times and normal alternating current appliances can be used.

 Remote objects, such as mountain cabins, holiday homes, SOS phones and parking meters, can use power provided by stand-alone solar installations with batteries (power storage).
 This is called isolated operation.